poissonconsulting/extras/README.md

 `extras` provides helper functions for Bayesian analyses.

-In particular it provides functions to numericise R objects (coerce to numeric objects), summarise MCMC (Monte Carlo Markov Chain) samples and calculate deviance residuals as well as R translations of some BUGS (Bayesian Using Gibbs Sampling), JAGS (Just Another Gibbs Sampler), STAN and TMB (Template Model Builder) functions.
+In particular it provides functions to summarise vectors of MCMC (Monte Carlo Markov Chain) samples, draw random samples from various distributions and calculate deviance residuals as well as R translations of some BUGS (Bayesian Using Gibbs Sampling), JAGS (Just Another Gibbs Sampler), STAN and TMB (Template Model Builder) functions.

 ## Installation